klefstad-teaching/cs122b-starter-fe1/README.md

 // New State
 state = {
     loggedIn: false,
-    email: user@uci.edu   // Notice that email does not change };
+    email: "user@uci.edu"   // Notice that email does not change };
 ```